djfurman/dotfiles/readme.md

 ## Goal

-* Provide a full enviornment setup to compile and sync my system stuff and settings
+* Provide a full environment setup to compile and sync my system stuff and settings
 * Experiment with Mackup

 ## Clean Install